Published September 27, 2012

-President Satish K. Tripathi called Venter—a former UB and Roswell Park Cancer Institute scientist—“one of the 21st century's most influential scientists and widely regarded as the world's foremost leader in the field of genetic research.”
+President Satish K. Tripathi called Venter—a former UB and Roswell Park Comprehensive Cancer Center scientist—“one of the 21st century's most influential scientists and widely regarded as the world's foremost leader in the field of genetic research.”

 Venter developed a revolutionary strategy for rapid gene discovery while working at the National Institutes of Health.
 He went on to found the Institute for Genomic Research where, in 1995, he and his team decoded the genome of the first free-living organism.

 At Celera Genomics, which he founded in 1998, Venter sequenced the human genome using tools and techniques that he and his team developed.
 The successful completion of this research culminated with the February 2001 publication of the human genome in the journal Science.